thecrookedalchemist/JS.VR-AR.API/README.md

 # JS.VR-AR.API
-First JavaScript API for mixed-reality platform.
+First JavaScript API library for mixed-reality platform.

-* The aim of this API is to make mixed-reality available as an opensource project.
+* The aim of this API library is to make mixed-reality available as an opensource project.

 * We also want to make it easier to make one application that uses both a virtual and augmented world.